alfikpl/ao486/README.md

 The ao486 SoC consists of the following components:
 - ao486 processor,
-- IDE hard drive redirects to a HDL SD card driver,
+- IDE hard drive that redirects to a HDL SD card driver,
 - floppy controller that also redirects to the SD card driver,
 - 8259 PIC,
 - 8237 DMA,